What are Scleral Lenses?

 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at Abesamis Eye Care Scleral Lens and Keratoconus Center help patients from all over Makati City or Metro Manila, Metro Manila.
-Dr. Carmen Abesamis-Dichoso will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Abesamis Eye Care Scleral Lens and Keratoconus Center to find out if scleral lenses are right for you.
+Our staff helps patients from all over Makati City and Metro Manila, Metro Manila, and Dr. Carmen Abesamis-Dichoso will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision